glima-marcelo/Projetos_DIO/Python/processamento-imagem-package/README.md

-# package_name
+# processamento_imagem

 Description.
-The package package_name is used to:
+The processamento-imagem is used to:
 	Processing:
 		-Histogram matching
 		-Structural similarity